 Example: “I'm paiseh to ask Chris Hemsworth for a selfie.”

 Meaning: An expression to display dismay, shock or alarm as one would with “Oh, no!”.

 Example: “Alamak!
-I forgot to bring umbrella!”
+I forgot to feed the cat!”

 Example: “He is too atas to be caught dead eating at a hawker centre.”